Sana Sarfaraz

-Sana Sarfaraz is a Pakistani actress and model, known for her role as Shehnila in Drama serial Zindagi gulzar hai (2013).
+Sana Sarfaraz is a Pakistani actress and model, known for her role as Shehnila in the drama serial Zindagi Gulzar Hai (2013).
 She has played the lead role of Areen in Dil Hi To Hai (2017).
-As a model she has extensive career and has been nominated for several awards including Lux Style Award.
+As a model, she has been nominated for several awards, including Lux Style Award.

 Early life and education

-Sarfaraz was brought up in Abu Dhabi and later moved to Pakistan when she was 10 and has been working in the media since 2012.
+Sarfaraz was brought up in Abu Dhabi and moved to Pakistan when she was 10.
+She has been working in the media since 2012.

 She received her bachelor's degree in Media Sciences from Iqra University and her Masters in Advertising from SZABIST in Karachi.